Azure-Samples/azure-fastapi-postgres-flexible-aca/README.md

-# Deploy a Django Application via Azure Container Apps
+# Deploy a FastAPI Application via Azure Container Apps

 This project will walkthrough the steps to deploy a [FastAPI](https://fastapi.tiangolo.com) application to [Azure Container Apps](https://aka.ms/aca).
-The Django application is a simple web application for a space travel agency.
-The application is built using the Django web framework and uses a PostgreSQL database.
+The FastAPI application is a simple web application for a space travel agency.
+The application is built using FastAPI framework and uses a PostgreSQL database with SQLModel as an ORM.
 The application can be deployed to Azure using  [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
 With the command `azd up`.

 ![Visualization of Application](assets/bicep-visualization.png)